bl1231/bilbomd-worker/README.md

 In order to build the docker images you will need to obtain the source codes for CHARMM, BioXTAS, and OpenMPI and place them in the appropriate folders prior to running any `docker build` commands.

-### Deploy via `docker compose` on Hyperion
+## Deploy via `docker compose` on Hyperion

-To build the Docker image from the command line.
+In general, all of the build steps are performed as part of the Continuous Integration steps coordinated by GitHub Actions.
+If you need to build the Docker images manually do something like this:

 ```bash
 git clone git@github.com:bl1231/bilbomd-worker.git